Last updated on May 19th, 2022 at 12:22 am

-When your business has a funding need, the question of whether to utilize business assets or to borrow funds will undoubtedly arise.
+When you need additional business funding, the question of whether to utilize business assets or to borrow funds will undoubtedly arise.
 As a business owner, you will need to make these decisions to successfully operate or grow your business.

 An experienced business banker can help you decide whether using existing capital or borrowing funds – either with a commercial bank loan or via financing available through the SBA – is best, given your financial situation.

-If you think a business loan may be in your future, familiarizing yourself with good borrowing practices is a great place to start.
+If you think a business loan may be in your future, familiarizing yourself with good borrowing practices by reading this source link is a great place to start.
 Here are tips for a successful outcome if and when the time comes to submit an application.

 - Legitimate business purpose – One of the first questions lenders will ask is, “What are you looking to purchase or finance?”
 The practicality of the purchase will be assessed in terms of strength, opportunity, and risk.
 Because every loan carries a risk, be prepared to explain the goals and objectives for your loan, as this will help the lender determine if a commercial loan is the right fit.